 Now that you have picked your lead quizzes type, it’s time to set up your lead-generation tactics.

 For this part, it’s important to keep balance in what you ask for and what you give back.

 Let’s break this down; you are asking for permission to send emails to someone.
 People take that simple action seriously today: those emails will arrive in their inbox and take up their scarce time.
 In other words, you are asking for something of value, so it’s only fair that you give them something of equal value in return.
 It’s a trade-off!

 The more extensive the quiz is, the more valuable the results will be, and the more you can ask of your prospect.
-The less valuable and insightful the results are, the lesser the value of the quiz, and you should use less intrusive lead-gen tactics.
+The less valuable and insightful the results are, the lesser the value of the quiz, and you should use less intrusive lead-generation tactics.

 - Gate the results: High-gate

 Place your lead-generation form with a maximum of 5-6 input fields before the results appear.

 Place your lead-generation form with a maximum of 2-4 input fields in the end before the results appear.